iavr/ivl2/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 -----------------------------------------------------------------------

 ivl2 constists primarily of template C++ header-only code.
-Non-header code refers only test, samples, help (documentation), or modules, that will appear in the future.
+Non-header code refers only to test code, samples, help (documentation), or modules that will appear in the future.
 The current structure is:

 	/include    complete header-only (.hpp) source code
 	/run        simple scripts to compile and execute